-The Chair of Each Sub Committee will sit on the Executive Committee
+The Chair of each Sub Committee subs on the ARNS Board

 Katy qualified as a nurse in 1997 and worked in general medicine with the aim, always, of becoming a community nurse.
 In 2007 she achieved a degree in Specialist Community Nursing and began working for the Community Respiratory Team in Oxford.